MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 ```

 ### -ReportJunkToCustomizedAddress
-The ReportJunkToCustomizedAddress parameter specifies whether to send user reported messages from Outlook (using Microsoft or third-party reporting tools) to the reporting mailbox as part of the Microsoft integrated reporting experience.
+The ReportJunkToCustomizedAddress parameter specifies whether to send user reported messages from Outlook (using Microsoft or third-party reporting tools) to the reporting mailbox as part of reporting in Outlook.
 Valid values are:

 - $true: User reported messages are sent to the reporting mailbox.
 - $false: User reported messages are not sent to the reporting mailbox.

 You can't use this parameter by itself.
 You need to specify the same value for the ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameters in the same command.

-This parameter is required to create the report submission policy if you're using the Microsoft integrated reporting experience (see the EnableReportToMicrosoft parameter) and sending reported messages to the reporting mailbox (exclusively or in addition to reporting to Microsoft).
+This parameter is required to create the report submission policy if you're using reporting in Outlook (see the EnableReportToMicrosoft parameter) and sending reported messages to the reporting mailbox (exclusively or in addition to reporting to Microsoft).

 ```yaml
 Type: Boolean